felixarntz/wp-media-picker/README.md

 Here you find a list of all available settings:

 `store`:
-* Determines how the attachment is stored in the input field
+* Determines how the attachment is stored in the input field.
 * Accepts 'id' or 'url'
 * Default: 'id'

 `query`:
-* Alters the attachments query in the media library (for example to only show images, use `{ post_mime_type: 'image' }`)
+* Alters the attachments query in the media library (for example to only show images, use `{ type: 'image' }`).
 * Accepts an object in JSON format
 * Default: empty object

+`multiple`:
+* Whether to allow multiple attachments to be selected at once (requires custom handling, see Hooks section below).
+* Accepts a boolean
+* Default: false

 `filterable`:
-* Whether the library is filterable, and if so what filters should be shown
+* Whether the library is filterable, and if so what filters should be shown.
 * Accepts 'all', 'uploaded' or 'unattached'
 * Default: 'all'

 `searchable`:
-* Whether the library is searchable
+* Whether the library is searchable.
 * Accepts a boolean
 * Default: true

 `editable`:
-* Whether the library content is editable
+* Whether the library content is editable.
 * Accepts a boolean
 * Default: false

-`allowLocalEdits`:
-* Whether the library content can be edited locally (only used if `editable` is false)
-* Accepts a boolean
-* Default: false

 `displaySettings`:
-* Whether to show the attachment display settings
+* Whether to show the attachment display settings.
 * Accepts a boolean
 * Default: false

 `displayUserSettings`:
-* Whether to update the user settings when editing attachment display settings
+* Whether to update the user settings when editing attachment display settings.
 * Accepts a boolean
 * Default: false

 `change`:
-* An optional callback function to run when the attachment has changed
+* An optional callback function to run when the attachment has changed.
 * Accepts a function
 * Default: false

 `clear`:
-* An optional callback function to run when the attachment selection has been cleared
+* An optional callback function to run when the attachment selection has been cleared.
 * Accepts a function
 * Default: false

 `label_add`:
-* Sets the text for the add button on the field
+* Sets the text for the add button on the field.
 * Accepts a string
 * Default: 'Add Media'

 `label_replace`:
-* Sets the text for the replace button on the field
+* Sets the text for the replace button on the field.
 * Accepts a string
 * Default: 'Replace'

 `label_remove`:
-* Sets the text for the remove button on the field
+* Sets the text for the remove button on the field.
 * Accepts a string
 * Default: 'Remove'

 `label_modal`:
-* Sets the title text for the media modal
+* Sets the title text for the media modal.
 * Accepts a string
 * Default: 'Add Media'

 `label_button`:
-* Sets the button text for the media modal
+* Sets the button text for the media modal.
 * Accepts a string
 * Default: 'Add Media'